 5. Kaikoura Marine Resting Area

-Take your binoculars with you to see whales or dusky dolphins in the ocean beyond.
-The best time to see whales near Kaikoura is from October to March.
-The famed fur seals are much easier to spot and you will likely see dozens of them resting on the rocks here.
+Here at the marine resting area, you can see whales, dusky dolphins, and so much more.
+If you’re traveling between October and March, you’re in luck, as this is also the best time to see whales near Kaikoura.
+The famed fur seals are much easier to spot, and you will likely see dozens of them resting on the rocks here.

 The Kaikoura region is known as a wildlife mecca in New Zealand.
-What you may ask attracts so much marine life to Kaikoura?
-Well, there’s a continental shelf in the ocean, around 500 meters from the shore.
-This shelf plunges 2 kilometers below the surface and provides the ideal deep water that marine life thrives in.
+You might be wondering why!
+Well, there’s a continental shelf in the ocean, around 500 meters (1,640 ft) from the shore.
+This shelf plunges 2 kilometers (1.2 mi) below the surface and provides the ideal deep water that marine life thrives in.

 6. Kaikōura

-Kaikoura is probably one of the prettiest towns in New Zealand.
+Last, but certainly not least, we have the pretty town of Kaikoura!
 Surrounded by the Pacific Ocean and backdropped by the Kaikoura Mountain ranges – it’s one of the most breathtaking places to visit in New Zealand.
 That’s because it’s teeming with wildlife with the opportunity to see hundreds of fur seals, dolphins, blue penguins, and even whales.

-The Kaikoura Peninsula Walkway to Point Kean is a 50 minute (each way walk) that starts at the South Bay parking lot and ends at Kean Bay.
-There are many information boards along the way which tell about the wildlife in the area.
+The Kaikoura Peninsula Walkway to Point Kean is a 50-minute (each way walk) that starts at the South Bay parking lot and ends at Kean Bay.
+You’ll also find many information boards along the way which tell about the wildlife in the area.
 This walk is one of the best hikes on the South Island and provides plenty of opportunities to see fur seals.

 Heading to Picton?
-Check out my blog about the drive from Kaikoura to Picton! or for a longer road trip, drive from Christchurch all the way to Picton.
+Check out my blog about the drive from Kaikoura to Picton!
+Or for a longer road trip, you can drive from Christchurch all the way to Picton.

 Where to Stay in Kaikoura

 Kaikoura really isn’t a large town, however, due to its popularity, there are actually a ton of great places to stay.
-The trick is, you need to book in advance to get the best places.
+The trick is to book in advance to get the best places.

-If you enjoy a little more comfort, then the Kaikoura Waterfront Apartments are a top choice.
+If you enjoy a little more comfort, then the Kaikoura Waterfront Apartments are a top contender.
 These gorgeous apartments are oceanfront and come with a modern design and furnishings.
-The best part is they are located in the heart of Kaikoura and you’re only steps from the beach.
-They have 1 bedroom and 2 apartments that can sleep up to 4 guests.
+The best part is they are located in the heart of Kaikoura, and you’re only steps from the beach!

 For high-end travelers, there are a lot of great options in Kaikoura.
-The Shearwater Apartments really stands out if you want to be close to town.
-Imagine luxury apartments right on the water with ocean views.
-If you’d prefer a stay nestled closer to the mountains the Manakau Lodge is one of the best-rated hotels in Kaikoura.
-Or, for a really unique stay, consider the Hapuku Lodge & Tree Houses and sleep above the forest.
+My personal pick would be the Shearwater Apartments, which really stands out if you want to be close to town.
+Imagine luxury apartments right on the water with ocean views!

 Related Read: While in the area, why not check out the best things to do in Nelson, NZ!